Delete Attachments in Gmail Without Deleting Email

 - Delete old and bulky files like photos, videos, and audio files.
 Since Gmail shares storage with Google Drive and Google Photos, you should check these apps for any bulky files you don’t need.
 Get rid of them, and you’ll quickly restore your storage space.

 - Keep attachments to a minimum.
-Consider alternative methods to share large files, such as file transfer sites or cloud storage platforms.
+Consider alternative methods to share high-size files, such as file transfer sites or cloud storage platforms.
 The fewer attachments you receive on your email address, the more storage space you’ll have.

 - Unsubscribe from unwanted junk mail.
 Receiving tons of emails can also eat up your storage limit.
 Clean your inbox and delete all promotions in Gmail.
 Remove your email address from old mailing lists and refrain from using it to sign up for promotional offers.